 Click Create Release.

-This creates a release "snapshot," which you can see on the next screen.
+This creates a release "snapshot."
 To complete the push, the new bot must accept the release.

 Click the link to the new bot that's provided.

-In the new Production bot, click (Releases icon) in the lower-right corner.
+In the new Production bot, click in the upper-left corner, and select Releases.

 The bot user agents attached to the Development bot are not pushed to Production.
 You will need to create new bot user agents and attach them to the Production bot, if they do not already exist.